coryadams/health-telemetry/README.md

 ## Todo

-- Complete Repository for Clickhouse to store HealthEvent data.
 - Create a simple UI to take input for a user id and datetime range and display heart rate data in a graph.